In the last few years, content marketing has become the marketing approach that all the cool kids are supposed to be doing.

 Except, uhhhh, what is it exactly, again?

-If I was going to boil it down to its absolutely simplest form, I’d say that content marketing is communicating with potential customers in a way that:
+So here’s my definition.
+I’d say that content marketing is communicating with potential customers in a way that:

 - An audience actually enjoys paying attention to, and that